kcarnold/cs344/content/syllabus/index.md

 - **N**: Not completed
     - Not completed to a degree where understanding is evident

-**If I get an R, can I revise?**
+Grades on the semester project and on perspectival reports will add additional mastery grades.

+### How are Mastery grades computed?

+The mapping of Mastery grades to numbers and their weighting with Effort grades will be determined at the end of the semester so that if you achieve all M grades with minimal late submissions you should expect at least a B+.
+I will make a reasonable attempt to keep the gradebook in Moodle configured to approximate this grade, but do not be discouraged by temporary low numerical grades in Moodle.

+### How do I revise assignments?

-Yes, this is expected and highly encouraged.
-You can submit revisions in the same way that you submit new items.
-When submitting a revision:
+Revisions are expected and highly encouraged.
+You may submit **up to one revision per week**.
+To submit a revision:

+- Submit a complete, standalone solution on Moodle.
+(Clean up anything from your past errors.)
+- **Email the instructor** with the following:
+  - What assignment you're revising
-- Include in your weekly reflection a concise and specific explanation of the original error(s).
+  - A concise and specific explanation of the original error(s) and how you addressed them.
-- Submit a complete, standalone solution.
-Do not include evidence of your past errors.

-**When can I earn mastery grades?**

-You may earn up to 2 mastery grades during each week of class (ending Mondays unless otherwise indicated), and up to one mastery grade for each unit in the midterm and final projects.
-Generally you will attempt one new mastery grade and one revised assignment from a previous week during each week.

-**This sounds unusual.
-Will we actually be doing this??**
+### This sounds unusual.
+Will we actually be doing this??

 This grading policy is experimental and depends on student buy-in and participation.
 I reserve the right to change the grading policy at any point.

-**Can we work in pairs?**
+### Can we work in pairs?

 Lab, homework, and project activities should generally be done in pairs, though solo work is also fine.
 Teams of 3 can be okay too.

-However, group work can only get you one of the two mastery grades for a unit.

 Some weeks there will be review assignments available, which will provide you the opportunity to demonstrate individual mastery.
-(As a corollary, these assignments *must* be done individually, without consulting other students or aids.)
+These assignments *must* be done individually, without consulting other students or aids.

+### Are Incomplete grades offered?

-**Incompletes**: An incomplete grade (I) will only be given in unusual circumstances, and only if those circumstances have been confirmed by the Student Life office.
+An incomplete grade (I) will only be given in unusual circumstances, and only if those circumstances have been confirmed by the Student Life office.

+### Do I have to come to class?

-**Attendance** is not mandatory, but highly encouraged, both for your own learning and as one of the main ways to contribute to other students' learning.
-Come to class to ask the questions that you think everyone else already knows the answer to but in fact they nod in agreement.
-Come to class to help your fellow students figure out that thing that just clicked for you yesterday.
-Or come because you want to discuss AI!
+Attendance is not mandatory, but highly encouraged, both for your own learning and as one of the main ways to contribute to other students' learning.
+Come to class:

+- to ask the questions that you think everyone else already knows the answer to (but in fact they nod in agreement because they were wondering that too).
+- to help your fellow students figure out that thing that just clicked for you yesterday.
+- or just because you want to discuss AI!

+### I have some special needs; will you accommodate them?

 **Disabilities**: Calvin University is committed to providing access to all students.
 If you are as student with a documented disability, please notify a disability coordinator in the Center for Student Success (located in Spoelhof University Center 360).
 If you have an accommodation memo, please come talk to me in the first two weeks of class. **If something comes up mid-semester, like an injury, please reach out to the disability coordinator and me.**

+### How do I demonstrate academic integrity in this class?

-**Academic Integrity**: Your work in this class should demonstrate *gratitude* and *respect* to those whose work enables yours.
+Your work in this class should demonstrate *gratitude* and *respect* to those whose work enables yours.
 It should demonstrate the *integrity* necessary to produce work that your future employer can legally use.
 And it should demonstrate an active embrace of the often-necessary struggle of figuring things out yourself.
 So I expect you to *credit the people who help you*, be they classmates or StackOverflow strangers, and *heed the license terms* under which they offer their code.

 **Etiquette**: We expect you to treat students and instructors for this with respect by adopting courteous communication practices throughout the course.
 No personal attacks, trolling, bad language will be tolerated.

-### Diversity and Inclusion
+## Diversity and Inclusion

 I came to Calvin because I wanted to explore what our Christian calling to “act justly” means in the context of AI, data, and the technologies that we use with it.
 Engaging that question wholeheartedly requires that each of us, me included, engage respectfully with perspectives very different from our own.
 For example, we must question those who abuse data for selfish gain, but we also must question the perspectives of those who challenge those abuses on purely secular grounds.